Get to Know a Moodle Course: Blocks and the Outline Section

 Blocks can contain useful information for your class.

 - The Course Information block at the top of your course lists information about the teachers and TAs, the class description, and other details.
 (Read the instructions here to update your office hours.)

 - The Filtered Course List block shows all the courses that you participate in

-You can choose among a selection of additional blocks to add to your page, like the Calendar block, or the Latest News block.
+- Add Blocks Some faculty like to add additional blocks, like the Calendar block, or the Latest News block.
 To do so, turn editing on for your page, and scroll down to find the "Add a block" option at the end of the list of blocks.

-The outline is broken up into sections that let you organize the content that your add to your course.
+The outline is broken up into sections that let you organize the content that you add to your course.

 To start editing content, you use the "Turn Editing On" button in the upper right corner of the course.